spywhere/Javatar/README.md

 	* Always import this package even no class is used (this will import as `package.*`).
 This key is optional.

 Example of Javatar Imports is inside Javatar's Java folder (`PACKAGES_PATH/Javatar/Java`)

+### Additional Packages
+In upcoming feature, Javatar will use a new imports format which support both organize imports and (upcoming) method completion feature.
+By default, Javatar package will include Java SE7 class list inside its package.
+This will make Javatar take a little longer to install/update from Package Control.
+For other Java version, you can check out a link to additional package inside `Help and Support -> Additional Packages` menu.

 ### Package Channels
 #### Stable Channel